N4ims/hotel-system/.github/ISSUE_TEMPLATE/business-default-template.md

 ---
-name: Business Default Template
+name: Feature Default Template
-about: Use this template for all business related issues.
+about: Use this for (business) feature related issues.
-title: "[BUSINESS ISSUE]"
+title: "[Feature ISSUE]"
-labels: business-related
+labels: feature-related
 assignees: ''

 ---